Wrongful Termination Attorney

 Wrongful Termination Lawyers Serving California

 As lawyers experienced in employment law, Lawyers for Justice, PC, has worked with many clients who have lost their jobs for unfair reasons.
 California is an “at-will” employment state, which means employers can fire workers for any reason, at any time, but that doesn’t mean every termination is legal.
 The law is rather complex.
-With legal representation, a skilled attorney will help determine if your termination is an exception to the at-will employment rule.
+With legal representation, a skilled attorney will help determine if your termination is an exception to the “at-will” employment rule.

 - Termination in Breach of Contract: Employment contracts are typically formal documents, but information in emails and other communications can also imply the terms of a contract.
 A breach of contract may occur when the company agrees to hire an employee for a certain number of years, but terminates them before that term has expired.
 Even if an employer argues the termination was due to subpar performance, an employee can counter by saying they performed their duties as laid out in the contract.
-An employer’s justification can therefore be considered pretext, and a violation of an existing employment contract indeed took place.
+An employer’s justification can therefore be considered an excuse, and a violation of an existing employment contract indeed took place.

 - Constructive Termination: An employee who resigns rather than gets fired can claim constructive termination in some circumstances.
 California law recognizes situations in which working conditions are made so intolerable an employee has no other choice but to leave the company.
 Examples include demoting an employee, cutting back their hours or rate of pay, or failing to prevent harassment, which would leave the worker with little choice but to leave their job.